interstellar/starlight/starlight/doc/Protocol.md

 ### TopUpCmd

-This initiates a top-up from the user's wallet to one of their channels in which they are the Host.
+This initiates a top-up from the user’s wallet to one of their channels in which they are the Host.

 #### Fields